elabftw/elabdoc/doc/install.rst

 **Ubuntu users**: Docker as a snap is known to cause issues.
 Uninstall that and install it without snap.
 See `this issue <https://github.com/elabftw/elabftw/issues/1917>`_.

-Install `docker-compose` preferentially with the `curl`/standalone method to get the latest version, as the repository versions might be outdated and will cause issues.
-See `install docker-compose <https://docs.docker.com/compose/install/other/>`_.

 Configure eLabFTW
 =================